alzoubiMohammed/ZExoRecyclerPlayer/README.md

 ```

-* Step 3.ViewHolder XML needs to be like:
+* Step 3.ViewHolder XML needs to be like :

 ```